 Keep Your System, Software, and Devices Updated

 This is a pretty common mistake that every employee who works remotely does.
 It’s possible that you’ve updated your primary operating system, but the vast majority of the time, people neglect to update supporting devices such as routers, smartphones, tools, software, and other devices.
+It’s possible that you’ve updated your primary operating system, but the vast majority of the time, people neglect to update supporting devices such as routers, business phone systems, tools, software, and other devices.
 Therefore, ensure that all of your accessories and devices have the most updated software – Jamie Robinson, SEO Expert at New Boiler Cost